AnyChart/docs.anychart.com/Basic_Charts_Types/Marker_Chart.md

 ### Colorizing Elements

 Let's demonstrate how to apply different colors to different data series.
-To apply the color to the exact series we need to set {api:anychart.graphics.vector.Fill}**.fill()**{api} parameters in the {api:anychart.core.ui.MarkersFactory}**.marker()**{api} method.
+To apply the color to the exact series we need to set {api:anychart.graphics.vector.Fill}fill(){api} parameters in the {api:anychart.core.ui.MarkersFactory}marker(){api} method.
 In the sample below we've got 5 series with sample data and we'll color each series to different color.
 Here is the sample:

 {sample}BCT\_Marker\_Chart\_09{sample}